Vinsengi/PP2-HTML-CSS-JS-Visit-Rwanda-Quiz/README.md

 * Radio button of the selectable answers are not adjusted tot he left. it would be possibly be more appealing if they would be aligned left.
 * When the 15 seconds are over, no aautomatic action happens.
 The user should be prompted to  move to the next question.
-* Images will be redused using Brime
+* Some Images need to also be compressed for a better performance.

 - - -